james-cranley/Python30/README.md

  jupyter lab
  ```

- - This should open your browser to a page that looks like the screenshot below.
+ - This should open your web browser to a page that looks like the screenshot below.
 Note the Python icons with `test` written in them (I've highlighted them in red boxes).

     <details>
      <summary>Screenshot Jupyter Lab</summary>